 Bus Directions: Take bus number 41 from Princes Street to Cramond Giebe Road

-Wandering through cemeteries is a form of dark tourism that can educate and captivate with its history.
+Wandering through cemeteries is a form of a dark history that can educate and captivate with its history.
 Learning about the people and their lives in Edinburgh is fascinating.
 After all, these people and their pasts helped create the Edinburgh we know today.

 Edinburgh isn’t the only place in Scotland with fascinating cemeteries.
 Another one of my personal favourite Scottish cemeteries is the Glasgow Necropolis, with its moss-covered tombstones so badly weathered that the names have been quite literally dissolved by time.